Entropy-Stable Discontinuous Spectral-Element Methods for the Spherical Shallow Water Equations in Covariant Form: Numerical experiments

 are used to prescribe the initial depth and spherical velocity components as

 While it is common to run such a test case until $t = 7 \ \text{days}$ or $t = 14 \ \text{days}$, we run for 28 days as a more severe stress test of the schemes' robustness for predictions over longer time horizons.
-Furthermore, as a baseline for such robustness comparisons, we also report results for standard DG methods using the same cubed-sphere grids, tensor-product polynomial approximation spaces, and collocated LGL quadrature rules as our novel EC and ES formulations, discretizing \cref{eq:pde_reference_space} using the standard weak formulation in \cref{eq:dg_standard} without any skew-symmetric splitting or flux-differencing, with a local Lax--Friedrichs interface flux employing the same dissipative term appearing in \cref{eq:flux_ec_llf}.
+Furthermore, as a baseline for such robustness comparisons, we also report results using standard collocated DG methods employing LGL quadrature and a local Lax--Friedrichs numerical flux, as described in \cref{sec:barotropic_instability}.